ibexa/documentation-user/docs/getting_started/dashboard/dashboard_block_reference.md

 On the **Properties** tab, set values in the following fields:

 - **Name** - Enter a name for the block.
-- **Number of products to be displayed** - Set a number of products to be displayed.
-Default value = 10.
+- **Number of visible products** - Set a number of products to be displayed.
+Default value = 10, minimum value = 1, and maximum = 10.
-- **Stock** - Set up the maximum stock value (only products with stock number greater than zero and less than the set maximum number will be displayed).
+- **Stock threshold** - Set up the maximum stock value (only products with stock number greater than zero and less than the set maximum number will be displayed).
 Default value = 10.

 On the **Design** tab, in the **View** field, select the layout to be used to present a list of products and submit your changes.